Johny Mera Naam

-At the 18th Filmfare Awards, Vijay Anand won the Filmfare Best Screenplay Award, while actor I.S.
+At the 18th Filmfare Awards, Vijay Anand won the Filmfare Best Screenplay Award for this film, while I.S.
 Johar received his first Best Performance in a Comic Role for his triple roles: a steward in an aeroplane, an associate of criminals and a police officer.
-The film was remade in Kannada as Apoorva Sangama, in Telugu as Eduruleni Manishi and in Tamil as Raja.
+The film was remade in Tamil as Raja (1972), in Telugu as Eduruleni Manishi (1975) and in Kannada as Apoorva Sangama (1984).

 Synopsis

-Mohan and Sohan are the sons of a police inspector.
+The story revolves around Mohan and Sohan, who are the sons of a police inspector.
 The kids excel in boxing.
 Their father is killed by a goon following orders from Ranjit.
-Mohan kills the goon, takes refuge in a car boot, and goes missing.
+Upon seeing this, Mohan stabs the goon, mistakenly thinks that he has committed murder, takes refuge in Ranjit's car boot, and goes missing.

-Years later, Sohan goes on to become a CID officer called Sohan Kumar who solves his cases taking up different guises.
-He takes the identity of Johny, a petty thief and gets himself in jail, befriends Heera, solves a case wooing Rekha and finds the criminal.
-Finally, Rekha takes refuge in a car boot and goes missing.
+Years later, Sohan goes on to become a CID officer called Sohan Kumar, who solves his cases, taking up different guises.
+He takes the identity of Johny, a petty thief and gets himself in jail, befriends Heera, solves a case, woos Rekha and finds the criminal.
+Finally, Rekha finds her father, who was imprisoned in Ranjit's place and with Sohan's help, rescues him from Ranjit, who is handed over to the police.
+Heera informs Mohan about Johny's real identity, leading to a confrontation between Mohan and Sohan.
+In the midst of this conflict, they both realise that they are long-lost brothers.
+In the end, they are reunited with their mother, and the stolen jewels from the Radha Krishna temple are also returned.